We’re one big family.

 In her personal time, Shannon shares her life with her husband TJ, their horse Partner, Shelby their Australian Shepherd and Chitty the cat!
 She finds her relaxation at the barn with her family horses or doing water activities.

 Medical Oncology Nurse

 Michelle was born and raised in Florida.
 She was born in West Palm Beach, was raised in Orlando and moved to Fort Myers in 2009.
 She has worked in veterinary medicine since 2006.
 Michelle spent 4 years in veterinary internal medicine before she decided to pursue veterinary oncology.
-Her special interest in lymphoma in pets not only helped with that decision but is what brought her to Cancer Veterinary Centers as a Medical Oncology Nurse.
+Her special interest in lymphoma in pets not only helped with that decision, but is what brought her to Cancer Veterinary Centers as a Medical Oncology Nurse.
 She sees many patients with lymphoma successfully go into remission and do well and this is gratifying to her.
-As a Medical Oncology Nurse, she wears many hats and performs tasks in many areas such as; chemotherapy, CT scans, and x-rays along with doing inventory and just the day to day duties.
+As a Medical Oncology Nurse she wears many hats and perform tasks in many areas such as; chemotherapy, CT scans and x-rays along with doing inventory and just the day to day duties.

-Michelle and her 6-year-old son enjoy their time together with their 2 Pitbulls, Dixie and Tex, an African Grey, Jessie, a turtle named Ricki and a fish named Splash.
+Michelle and her 7-year old son enjoy their time together with their Pitbull Dixie, an African Grey Jessie and turtle Ricki.
 Outside of spending time with her son, she enjoys going to the beach and sipping wine!

 Medical Oncology Nurse